Skip to main content

 πŸ“— TIP

 The default cost percentage is applied to a product's retail rate to calculate the operator cost rate.
-This cost rate is than accounted for with any product assigned to the operator.
+This cost rate is then accounted for with any product assigned to the operator.

 16. Enable automatic invoicing, setting the following parameters: